Much is required ∙

 1 Corinthians 1:26 Think about the circumstances of your call, brothers and sisters.
 Not many were wise by human standards, not many were powerful, not many were born to a privileged position.

-Other children of the King have much.
-Paul was given an overabundance of ability, brainpower, spiritual insight, revelation, and the drive to accomplish all that he was required to do.
-By the grace of God, he was empowered and accomplished much.
+While the other children of the King possess much.
+Paul was given an overabundance of ability, brainpower, spiritual insight, and revelation.
+Further, the Father provided him with a steadfast, unwavering drive to accomplish all he was required to do.
+Through God’s grace, he was empowered and accomplished much.

 4 I could have confidence in my own effort if anyone could.
 Indeed, if others have reason for confidence in their own efforts, I have even more!

 5 I was circumcised when I was eight days old.
 I am a pure-blooded citizen of Israel and a member of the tribe of Benjamin– a real Hebrew if there ever was one!
 I was a member of the Pharisees, who demand the strictest obedience to the Jewish law.

 6 . . .
 And as for righteousness, I obeyed the law without fault.

 1 Corinthians 15:10 But whatever I am now, it is all because God poured out his special favor on me – and not without results.
 For I have worked harder than any of the other apostles; yet it was not I but God who was working through me by his grace.